 Real aioli is olive oil, lemon juice and garlic.
 Today aioli is pretty much mayo with a lot of garlic in it.
 My vegan version uses cashews (and is insanely good).

-Using Aioli in Recipes
+Using Aioli in Dishes

 This delicious garlic lemon aioli pairs well with a variety of recipes.
 Swap it in as a sauce, dressing and more in the following recipes:

 - Kale Caesar Salad